MichalKarbownik/Thumbait/README.md

 <img src="./thumbait_frontend/img/static/YouBait.png" style="width:640px">

-# Thumbait - is our project a bait?
+# Thumbait - is this project a bait?

 The aim of this project was to build a multimodal model, accepting images and text, that predicts whether a video appears in the Trending category on Youtube.